dvsujan/mmo_client/README.md

 A cross-platform [SFML](https://www.sfml-dev.org) 2.5.1 & C++17 build environment for [Visual Studio Code](https://code.visualstudio.com/)

-> Note: This project will be archived soon (December 2021) and will have a new, much simpler replacement.
+> Note: This project will be archived soon (March 2022) and will have a new, much simpler replacement.

 ---